tuxies-wiki-team/tuxies-wiki/docs/notes/linux-guides/gnome.md

 [Linux Guides Homepage](../linux-guides/README.md) to see more distros and desktop environments.

-[aier's Fedora](../../guides/aiers-gnome.md) after finishing this guide to make more out of Gnome's power user features.
+[aier's Gnome](../../guides/aiers-gnome.md) after finishing this guide to make more out of Gnome's power user features.
 :::

 ## **First steps**

 ### Go through the `Settings` app and make some quick tweaks to your needs.

+:::card
 - ==Display== — Adjust refresh rate and resolution as needed.
 - ==Power== — Change performance mode, show battery %, change suspend behavior, and more.
 - ==Multitasking== — Adjust according to your workflow.